quantopian/trading_calendars/README.md

 **NOTE**: see the [TradingCalendar class](https://github.com/quantopian/trading_calendars/blob/master/trading_calendars/trading_calendar.py) for more advanced usage.

-Trading calendars also supports commandline usage, printing a unix-cal like calendar indicating which days are trading sessions.
+Trading calendars also supports commandline usage, printing a unix-cal like calendar indicating which days are trading sessions or holidays.

 ```bash
 tcal XNYS 2020